-\begin{prop} Suppose $G$ and $H$ are non-compact non-discrete second countable locally compact groups such that $H$ is a product of non-compact non-discrete groups with the Howe-Moore property, suppose also that $\Gamma < G \times H$ is a (strongly) irreducible lattice, such that in the case when $G$ is totally disconnected there is an element $\gamma_0 \in \Gamma$ with the projection of $\langle \gamma_0 \rangle$ to $G$ being unbounded, and $\pi: \Gamma \to \mathcal U(M)$ is a representation into a finite von Neumann algebra with $\pi(\Gamma)'' = M$ and such that either \begin{enumerate} \item $G$ has property (T) and $M$ has the Haagerup property, or \item $\pi( \Gamma \cap (G \times U) )$ is precompact for all compact neighborhoods of the identity $U \subset H$, \end{enumerate} then $M$ is completely atomic. \end{prop} \begin{proof} By considering the integral decomposition of $M$ into factors it is enough to treat the case when $M$ is a factor \cite{thoma1}.
+\begin{prop} Suppose $G$ and $H$ are locally compact second countable groups that are products of simple non-compact non-discrete groups with the Howe-Moore property, suppose also that $\Gamma < G \times H$ is an irreducible lattice, such that either \begin{enumerate}[$($i$)$] \item every simple factor of $G$ is connected; or \item $G$ is simple and totally disconnected and $\Gamma$ is square-integrable and contains a nontorsion element. \end{enumerate} and $\pi: \Gamma \to \mathcal U(M)$ is a representation into a finite von Neumann algebra with $\pi(\Gamma)'' = M$ and such that either \begin{enumerate} \item $G$ has property (T) and $M$ has the Haagerup property, or \item $\pi( \Gamma \cap (G \times U) )$ is precompact for all compact neighborhoods of the identity $U \subset H$, \end{enumerate} then $M$ is completely atomic. \end{prop} \begin{proof} By considering the integral decomposition of $M$ into factors it is enough to treat the case when $M$ is a factor \cite{thoma1}.
 For the first case, since $G$ has property (T) it follows from Theorem 1.8 and Proposition 1.11 in \cite{cornulierT} that the subset $\Gamma_U = \Gamma \cap (G \times U) \subset \Gamma$ has relative property (T) for some (and hence all) compact neighborhood of the identity $U \subset H$.
 The same argument in \cite{connesjonesT} for the case of property (T) groups then implies that $\pi(\Gamma_U)$ is precompact in the strong operator topology (see also \cite{robertson}), and hence we have reduced the problem to the second case.

 For the second case we may then apply Proposition~\ref{prop:oneTfactor} to conclude that the $G$-algebra $M_0 \subset M$ is finite index.
 However, by Proposition~\ref{prop:freerestriction} and Lemma~\ref{lem:continuouscore} we must have $M_0 = \mathbb C$, and hence $M$ is finite dimensional. \end{proof}